-Pakistan People’s Parth MP, Sherry Rehman, who presented a motion to the national Parliament to modify the blasphemy law has herself been formally charged with blasphemy.
+Pakistan MP, Sherry Rehman, who presented a motion in Parliament to modify the blasphemy law, has herself been formally charged with the crime.

-> The decision was taken by a court in Multan, which enlisted the local police to register the charge of blasphemy against Rehman, Fides reports.
+The decision was taken by a court in Multan, which enlisted the local police to register the charge of blasphemy against Rehman, Fides reports.

 The court received the denunciation by a local shopkeeper, who accused Rehman of blasphemy in her address on television in November 2010.

 The local police, for now, have declared her legally immune.
 In recent weeks there have been other attempts to incriminate her but other Pakistani courts have refused to give authorisation, Fides says.